Sindurav/CodingInterviews/VISA 2019 Software Engineer New Grad/Round - 2 - Coding Phone Interview/README.md

 		Both the left and right subtrees must also be binary search trees.

+2. Follow-up:
-2. Follow-up: Generalize your code for n-array tree.
+		Generalize your code for N-array tree.
 Make a N-array tree.
 Given N-array tree validate that it is a binary search tree (BST).

+3. Follow-up:
-3. Follow-up: Optimize your code.
+		Optimize your code.
 I used flag to stop the recursion.
 Flag is used for early stop.

 4. What is the time complexity and space complexity.

+5. Follow-up:
-5. Follow-up: Can you do it iteratively ??
+		Can you do it iteratively ??